tmibvishal/instaFullHdDpDownloader/README.md

 # instaFullHdDpDownloader
-Download Full Size HD profile picture of instagram profile
+Download Full Size HD profile picture of instagram profile.
+I have provided the algorithm that I have used and also the Usage just in case you want to directly use my javascript file for your web apps and android apps.

 # Algorith For the Program